Shah114/SVM/README.md

 Grid Search is a hyperparameter optimization technique used to find the best set of hyperparameters for a given machine learning model.
 Hyperparameters are parameters that are not learned from the training data but are set before the training process begins, such as the number of trees in a Random Forest or the regularization strength in an SVM. <br/>
 * Objective: To systematically explore a predefined set of hyperparameter values to determine the combination that yields the best model performance.
 * Process:
  1. Define Parameter Grid: Create a grid of hyperparameter values to be tested.
 For example, if tuning an SVM, you might include various values for the regularization parameter
-𝐶
-C and different kernel functions.
+𝐶 and different kernel functions.
  2. Train and Evaluate: Train the model using each combination of hyperparameters and evaluate its performance using a specified metric (e.g., accuracy, F1-score).
  3. Select Best Parameters: Identify the hyperparameter combination that results in the best performance based on the evaluation metric.